 As we face the COVID-19 pandemic together we must also support our economy together.
 Not everyone will contract the virus – but everyone will be affected by the implications of the pandemic to our economy.

-According to Chris Chmura, from RVA-based Chmura Economics and Analytics, the Greater Richmond region ranks 321 out of 384 MSAs, meaning we are one of the least vulnerable communities to an economic downturn across the country.
+According to Chris Chmura, from RVA-based Chmura Economics and Analytics, the Greater Richmond region ranks 298 out of 384 MSAs, meaning we are less vulnerable to an economic downturn than many other MSAs across the country.
 This is due to the strong mix of different industry clusters in region and is based on national forecasts with industry employment data.

-While we are poised to recover well, it doesn’t mean we will be immune to this economic downturn so here are five things you can do to support our economy.
+While we are poised to recover, it doesn’t mean we will be immune to this economic downturn so here are five things you can do to support our economy.

 - Seek out information from trusted sources.
 The Centers for Disease Control and Prevention and the Commonwealth of Virginia sites have the most up-to-date information.
 Businesses should follow these two critical websites as well as ChamberRVA and your local communities’ websites (Chesterfield, Hanover, Henrico or the City of Richmond).
 These websites are packed with information for individuals and businesses.
 There is a ton of misinformation circulating – so be sure to stay informed and listen to trusted sources as they provide guidance.

 - Support your local economy.
 The most impacted industry sector will be our restaurants and retail businesses – yet these are the businesses that make our community special and help the Greater Richmond Partnership sell our quality of life.
 Even with mandated social distancing we can “shop local” by purchasing gift certificates, take out from restaurants and from local businesses online.
 My favorite meme was “your local store supported your kid’s baseball team, now support them.”